-- 1.1 This appendix sets out the draft combined 2024/25 budget estimates and Medium Term Financial Strategy (MTFS) for the period 2024/25 to 2028/29 for the Council's General Fund.
-The Medium Term Strategy sets out the current and forecast future costs of the Council and is linked to the Sub-regional Plan and Annual Delivery Plan, which sets out the aims and ambitions of the Council. - 1.2 The MTFS establishes a set of financial policies and principles which aim to provide a sound basis for maintaining the financial integrity of the Council over the medium term. - 1.3 This Appendix sets out:
+- 1.1 This Appendix sets out the 2024/25 budget estimates and Medium Term Financial Strategy (MTFS) for the period 2024/25 to 2028/29 for the Council's General Fund.
+The Medium Term Financial Strategy sets out the current and forecast future costs of the Council and is linked to the Sub-regional Plan and Annual Delivery Plan, which sets out the aims and ambitions of the Council. - 1.2 The MTFS establishes a set of financial policies and principles which aim to provide a sound basis for maintaining the financial integrity of the Council over the medium term. - 1.3 This Appendix sets out: - The Council's Medium Term Financial Strategy for the period 2024/25 to 2028/29. - The 2024/25 General Fund Revenue Budget & Financing. - The General Fund Reserves Position. - The General Fund Capital Programme and Financing. - Risks, key issues, sensitivity and monitoring. - Treasury management policy and investment strategy.

-- The Council's Medium Term Financial Strategy for the period 2024/25 to 2028/29. - The 2024/25 General Fund Revenue Budget & Financing. - The General Fund Reserves Position. - The General Fund Capital Programme and Financing. - Risks, key issues, sensitivity and monitoring. - Treasury management policy and investment strategy. - 1.4 The unprecedented challenges faced through recent years have continued into 2024/25, with significant inflationary pressures.
-The government settlement delivered in mid December for East Lindsey included New Homes Bonus (£434k) and 3% funding guarantee (£940k). - 1.5 In 2024/25 a budget is proposed that allows expenditure to be financed through the use of reserves in order to smooth the impact of the council's ongoing pressure, significant savings are required going forward as a result of increased inflationary costs and other cost pressures, including substantial pressure from the IDB levy.
+- 1.4 The unprecedented challenges faced through recent years have continued into 2024/25, with significant inflationary pressures and changing service demands.
+The government settlement delivered in early February for East Lindsey included New Homes Bonus (£434k) and 4% Funding Guarantee (£998k). - 1.5 In 2024/25 savings are mainly required going forward mainly as a result of substantial pressure from the IDB levy in respect of which we are making representation to government to find a long term solution.
 This means that the Council can continue to provide services whilst also supporting its overall objectives.
 The Council will continue to strive to be as efficient as possible in all its work, building on the South and East Lincolnshire Council's Partnership with its partners at South Holland District Council, Boston Borough Council and PSPS, whilst ensuring it maximises the income it receives.